Gospel

 Opportunities for group discussion and personal prayer

-• Are you the sort of person on whom others can rely, whether it is for little things or great things?
+- Are you the kind of person on whom others can rely, whether for little things or great things?

-• What is the single most important thing in your life?
+- What is the most important thing in your life?

-• The steward was praised for being ‘astute’.
-Explore together what talents and gifts you can identify in members of the group.
+- The steward was praised for being ‘astute’.
+Explore the talents and gifts you can identify in members of the group.
 What talents or gifts would you like to have?
 How can you cultivate these talents?

-• Use your talents for others this week.
-Be good stewards of creation and act in an ecologically sound way.
+- Use your talents for others this week.
+Be good stewards of creation by making environmentally responsible choices.

 Lord Jesus Christ, take all my freedom,